-In honor of Earth Day, I made green rice and beans.
-Green lima beans, green chives, green spinach, green basil and green lime for lots of color.
+In honor of Earth Day, case I made green rice and beans.
+Green lima beans, prescription green chives, ambulance green spinach, green basil and green lime for lots of color.
 All natural and organic products for environmental friendliness.
 I decided not to go the more traditional Latin or Mexican route because I had no cilantro and because it just felt wrong to not use pinto, kidney or black beans.
 So, I opted for a more Thai-inspired dish with coconut milk, red curry paste, basil and lime.

 The dish is fragrant and spicy and wholesome.
 And it was done in 15 minutes.
 The perfect lunch.